ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 The section name is "SQL"
 The first Key is "SQL_STATEMENT_1"
 Follow the existing format where the Value (statement) begins on the next line.
-Each following line of the Value must also be indented with white space.
-Either blanks or tabs.
+Each following line of the Value must also be indented with blank characters.
 Blank lines within a Value are not allowed.
 Use indented SQL comments (--) to add spacing.

 The next Key is "SQL_STATEMENT_2"

-Note that the SQL_STATEMENT_2 key is optional.
+Note that the SQL_STATEMENT_1 key is required, while the SQL_STATEMENT_2 key is optional.

 ======================================================================